-- You will be responsible for procuring, implementing, and maintaining your VoIP technology if you host it in-house.
+- You’ll be responsible for procuring, executing, and maintaining your VoIP technology if you host it in-house.

 Inaccurate Bandwidth Estimation

-Companies may overestimate or underestimate the amount of bandwidth necessary to support VoIP, particularly if their call volume is volatile.
-While having too much bandwidth might lead to wasteful spending, not having enough bandwidth can lead to:
+Sometimes companies overestimate or underestimate the necessary amount of bandwidth that VoIP requires, particularly if their call volume is volatile.
+Having too much bandwidth might lead to wasteful spending, yet not having enough bandwidth can lead to –

 Choosing A Vendor Without Considering Business Continuity

-Few businesses can afford to be without phone or Internet service.
-Poor availability or uptime can have significant hidden costs in terms of worker productivity, revenue, and public perception.
-Companies that do not select a VoIP vendor that provides business continuity planning and service level agreements for availability may pay the price later.
 Business continuity should be a key component of your vendor’s customer services.
-If your primary phone lines go down for any reason, your VoIP service should allow for a rapid switchover to staff mobile devices.
+If your primary phone lines somehow go down, your VoIP service should allow for a rapid switchover to staff mobile devices.

 Not Taking Information Security Into Account

-Although VoIP information security and Internet security are closely related, they are not the same.
-Phone call hacking, also known as phreaking, has a long history, dating back to the 1960s or before.
-Unfortunately, if businesses do not pay enough attention to security during the vendor selection and implementation stages, criminal and malicious attacks on voice communications might be focused towards VoIP.
+Although VoIP internet security and information security are quite related, they aren’t similar.
+Phreaking or phone call hacking has a long history, dating back to the 1960s or before.
+If a business doesn’t take security under deep consideration during the vendor selection and implementation phases; there can be criminal and malicious attacks on voice communications might be focused on VoIP.